OleDH/Klokr/README.md

 # Klokr
-CLI practice project.
+CLI practice project written in Golang.
 Combine a todo list with a time management aspect.

-Start in Bash, may transition to golang.
 Feature list:

 1. To Do list